slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 ```

-As can be noticed, there was translation already done and packet is send away
+As it can be seen here, thanks to the address translation that took place in the
-with ``10.10.0.151`` (Floating IP in Neutron) as source IP address.
+router, the `ICMP` echo request is sent with `10.10.0.151` (Floating IP in
+Neutron) as the source IP address.

 #### Connection with the external network

-Here there is something completly new comming on.
+Here there is something completely new coming on.
 The packets are going through
-the ``qg-`` interface to the neutron network called ``public`` and this isn't
+the `qg-` interface to the Neutron network called `public` which, unlike
-tunnel network like the ``private`` one.
-That network is marked in neutron as
+`private`, is not a tunnel network. `public` is marked in Neutron as an
-``external`` network, which means that it can be set as external_gateway for the
+`external` network, which means that it can be used as the external_gateway for
 routers.
-It is network ``provider`` network in general and it can be of one of
-the two possible types:
+It is a provider network and can be of one of two possible types:

 * flat - network without any segmentation id used,
 * vlan - uses vlans.

-Those networks are called ``provider`` networks as they need to be configured by
+`provider` networks have that designation because they need to be configured by
-the cloud provider in the underlay network as packets send from the OpenStack
+the cloud provider in the underlay physical networking fabric.
+Packets sent from
-nodes through such network will be going through the underlay network directly.
+the OpenStack nodes through such networks go through the underlay physical
-In case of the vlan networks, packets will go to the datacenter network with the
+fabric directly.
+In the case of `vlan` networks, packets go to the physical
-configured vlan_id thus datacenter network devices needs to know about that
+datacenter network with the configured vlan_id, so the datacenter network
+devices need to know about that vlan_id.
-vlan_id.
-In this example ``flat`` network is used but differences between them are really
+In this example, a `flat` network is used, but differences between them are really
-minor and I will later describe them.
+minor and I will describe them later.

 ##### Packets flow in the provider networks

-Interface ``qg-`` from the router namespace is the same type of the internal
-port in the Openvswitch as mentioned earlier ``tap`` and ``qr`` interfaces.
-It
+Like `tap-` and `qr-` interfaces mentioned earlier, interface `qg-` from the
+router namespace is a port of type `internal` in Openvswitch.
+It is also plugged
-is also plugged into integration bridge ``br-int``.
+into the integration bridge `br-int`.

-Lets check Open Flow rules for traffic which is send from such ``qg-``
+Lets examine Open Flow rules for traffic originating from such `qg-` interface:
-interface:

 ```bash {lineos=table,hl_lines=[5,10]}
 $ sudo ovs-ofctl dump-flows br-int